tuanductran/find-compatible-version/README.md

 ## Parameters

-- packageName: The name of the npm package you want to check.
+* @param upperPackage - The name of the package to check.
-- versionFrom: The version you want to compare against.
+* @param startingVersion - The version to start searching from.
-- dependencyName: The name of the dependency you are interested in.
+* @param subDependency - The sub-dependency to find in the package.
-- requiredDepVersion: The minimum required version of the dependency.
+* @param targetSubDepVersion - The minimum required version of the sub-dependency.

 ## License